MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

 - The type `VecTypeOption: Option<TypeTag>` is an optional argument specifying the type of the elements in the vector being constructed.
 The `TypeTag` is a Move type for the elements in the vector, i.e. the `T` in the produced `vector<T>`.
   - The type does not not have to be specified for an object vector--when `T: key`.
   - The type _must_ be specified if the type is not an object type or when the vector is empty.
-- The arguments `Args: Vec<Argument>` are the elements of the vector.
+- The arguments `Args: [Argument]` are the elements of the vector.
 The arguments can be any type, including objects, pure values, or results from previous commands.
 - The arguments `Args` are taken by value.
 Copied if `T: copy` and moved otherwise.
 - The command produces a _single_ result of type `vector<T>`.
 The elements of the vector cannot then be accessed individually using `NestedResult`.
 Instead, the entire vector must be used as an argument to another command.
 If you wish to access the elements individually, you can use the `MoveCall` command and do so inside of Move code.
 - While the signature of this command cannot be expressed in Move, you can think of it roughly as having the signature `(T...): vector<T>` where `T...` indicates a variadic number of arguments of type `T`.